Polynomial-Augmented Neural Networks (PANNs) with Weak Orthogonality Constraints for Enhanced Function and PDE

 We now outline key implementation details of the PANN optimization procedures that enhance efficiency in dynamic back-propagation frameworks like PyTorch.

 \paragraph{Poisson Example} To illustrate our algorithmic details, we consider the Poisson equation defined by $f = \Delta u$.
 The following loss function describes the forward pass of our algorithm:

-where $a_j$ and $\psi_j$ represent the neural network basis coefficients and functions, respectively, while $b_k$ and $\phi_k$ denote the polynomial basis coefficients and functions, as detailed in~\cref{eq:polynn}.
+where $a_j$ and $\psi_j$ represent the neural network basis coefficients and functions, respectively, while $b_k$ and $\phi_k$ denote the polynomial basis coefficients and functions, as detailed in~\Cref{eq:polynn}.

 \paragraph{Precomputation of Polynomial Bases} The central idea is to exploit the fact that polynomial basis functions $\phi_\augind$ for $k=1, \ldots,m$ remain constant throughout training, although the coefficients $b_k$ may change.
 We enhance efficiency by precomputing and storing evaluations of these polynomial basis functions and their derivatives at the training points.
 Specifically, prior to the onset of training, given the set of collocation points $\mathbf{x}^r \in \mathbb{R}^{N^r \times d}$ and boundary points $\mathbf{x}^b \in \mathbb{R}^{N^b \times d}$, we store the polynomial bases evaluations $\Phi^r \in \mathbb{R}^{N^r \times m}$ and $\Phi^b \in \mathbb{R}^{N^b \times m}$.
 We additionally compute and store the PDE-specific derivatives, which for the Poisson problem include $\Delta \Phi^r \in \mathbb{R}^{N^r \times m}$ and $\Delta \Phi^b \in \mathbb{R}^{N^b \times m}$.
-Each Legendre bases evaluation uses the classical three-term recurrence relation for Legendre polynomials~\cite{gautschi2004orthogonal}.
 For classical regression problems that do not incorporate network derivatives in the forward pass, this precomputation routine is consistent across various problems.
 However, in the context of PDE approximation, the precomputation of polynomial bases is tailored to specific problems.